bdring/FluidNC/README.md

 This project requires a lot of work and often expensive items for testing.
 Please consider a safe, secure and highly appreciated donation via the PayPal link below or via the GitHub sponsor link at the top of the page.

 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=8DYLB6ZYYDG7Y)

+Two useful command from the platform IO terminal are

+pio run -e wifi_s3 -t  erase

+pio run -e wifi_s3 -t uploadfs

+to erase and upload the file system if the UI is not responding.